In this guide, we want to teach you How To Install and Use Iptables on AlmaLinux 8.

 Now that you have installed iptables on AlmaLinux 8, let’s do some basic usage of it.

-In this part, we intend to show you some basic usage of iptables on your server.
+In this part of Install and Use iptables on AlmaLinux 8, we intend to show you some basic usage of iptables on your server.

 You can use iptables to define a rule.
 It means that you can append it to the chain.